elenachurilova/60-days-of-leet/Arrays/42_Trapping_Rain_Water.md

     2. container for collected water (this is our return val)
 3. Iterate while two pointers haven't crossed:
 * find which pointer's value is smaller and compare it to the corresponing side's max_height (max_left or max_right)
-* if the value is less than side's max height, update the water container with side's max height - pointer's value
+* if the value is less than side's max height, update the water container with side's max height - pointer's value,
-* if side's max height is smaller than pointer's value, update side's max height to the value of that pointer
+* if side's max height is smaller than pointer's value, update side's max height to the value of that pointer,
+* depending on which side -- left or right -- it is, increase or decrease the pointer so that we're moving inwards (towards the middle of the array)

 > 👩🏼‍💻 Code